 Awarded to up to three students for outstanding performance in their Research Skills in Mathematics projects.

-The Calderwood Prize
+The Nora Calderwood Prize

-Awarded to the student who is most distinguished in algebra at the end of the first year.
-It is open equally to students reading for a Single Honours degree in the School of Mathematics or for a degree in which mathematics is combined with another subject.
+Awarded for outstanding performance in first-year Mathematics.
 The prize is provided from subscriptions made by past students and colleagues to acknowledge the service to the University of the late Dr Nora Calderwood, Lecturer in the Department of Pure Mathematics from 1920 to 1963.